Babajide Agunbiade

-Babajide Ademola Agunbiade (born April 16 1972) is a Nigerian Engineer, businessman, and philanthropist known for his contributions to the Offshore Oil and Gas Industry.
-He is the Chief Executive Officer of Alpha Energy Resources, and was formerly a Director at General Electric (GE) Oil & Gas and Executive Director at National Oilwell Varco.
+Babajide Ademola Agunbiade (born April 16 1972) is a Nigerian engineer, businessman, and philanthropist known for his contributions to the Offshore Oil and Gas Industry.
+He is the Chief Executive Officer of Alpha Energy Resources, and was formerly a director at General Electric (GE) Oil & Gas and the Executive Director at National Oilwell Varco.
+He is one of the only 13 subject matter experts globally in subsea production systems.

-He is also known as His Majesty Atobaase of Yorubaland, a Royal Title conferred on him by His imperial Majesty, Oba (Dr) Lamidi Olayiwola Adeyemi iii, Alaafin of Oyo for his contribution to the development of Yoruba land on the August 28, 2020 and a fellow of the Nigerian Society of Engineers.
+He is also known as the Atobaase of Yorubaland, a Royal Title conferred on him by His imperial Majesty, Oba (Dr) Lamidi Olayiwola Adeyemi III, Alaafin of Oyo for his contribution to the development of Yoruba land on the August 28, 2020 and a fellow of the Nigerian Society of Engineers.